8bit-wraith/cloud-init-pxe/CONTRIBUTING.md

-# Contributing to netboot.xyz Studio
+# Contributing to Cloud-Init-PXE

-First off, thank you for considering contributing to netboot.xyz Studio!
+First off, thank you for considering contributing to Cloud-Init-PXE!
 It's people like you that make this project such a great tool. 🎉

 ## Table of Contents